YunzhiZhang/vegMonitor/README.md

 # vegMonitor

-This is a project that combines remote sensing data acquisiton through the Google Earth Engine API and subsequent post analysis within an R environment
+This is a project which summarizes remote sensing data post-processing in order to extract key vegetation data